 In the final step, your patch is ready to cut out using a hot knife.
 Do not use the hot knife on any surface that gets damaged.
 Tempered glass is best for cutting out patches with a hot knife.
 Follow these steps for a finished result:

 - Hold your knife at a certain angle before you start.

 - Cut only with the tip of the blade.

 - Apply even pressure while slowly moving the knife.

 - Make sure to clean the tip of the knife with a paper towel after a few inches.

 - Use the barrel of a hot knife to smoothen the edges.

 - One great tip to make the final product look better is to keep the borders broader.
 It will help you later in cutting out the patch.

-Earlier, we have learned how to make patches with embroidery machine.
+Earlier, we learned how to make patches with an embroidery machine.
 However, we have also come up with solutions for our readers who don’t own commercial patch embroidery machines.
 There are three different methods of making patches without an embroidery machine.
-I am going to share the method of making patches without embroidery machine:
+I am going to share the method of making patches without an embroidery machine: